leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

 Fill Mask
    Fills the whole mask with a value of 1.
 Clear Mask :kbd:`Alt-M`
    Fills the mask with a value of 0.
-To completely remove the mask data see `Clearing Mask Data`_.
+To completely remove the mask data see `Clear Sculpt-Mask Data`_.
 Box Mask :kbd:`B`
    Works like the *Box Select* tool, it creates a rectangular mask region.
    Hold :kbd:`Shift` to clear the mask of the selected region.